ibm-cloud-docs/Cloudant/api/monitoring.md

 To answer the question,
 you need data.
-The data comes from monitoring the system.
+The data comes from monitoring the system. x

-Monitoring the system while it replicates can be performed using the `_active_tasks` endpoint, which is described in more detail in [Active tasks](/docs/Cloudant?topic=Cloudant-active-tasks#active-tasks).
+Monitoring the system while it replicates can be performed by using the `_active_tasks` endpoint, which is described in more detail in [Active tasks](/docs/Cloudant?topic=Cloudant-active-tasks#active-tasks).

-For more detailed system information, you make use of the cluster monitoring API.
+For more detailed system information, use the cluster monitoring API.

 The cluster monitoring API is not available for [{{site.data.keyword.cloudant_short_notm}} Data Layer Local Edition (Cloudant Local)](/docs/Cloudant?topic=Cloudant-ibm-cloudant-local-overview).
 {: note}